-The Latvian parliament has announced that it will impose a fee on businesses that operate live dealer tables out of the country.
+The Latvian government has announced that it will impose a fee on businesses that operate live dealer casino tables out of the country.

 The exact fee and a timeline of implementation is not yet set in stone.
 However, as large live casino operators such as Evolution Gaming and Playtech run studios in the country’s capital, Riga, the levy is likely to have a tangible impact on the gambling industry.

 Evolution have operated a state-of-the-art production studio in Latvia for some time.
 Playtech made waves when they opened their brand-new facility earlier this year.
 The building, which according to the company is the largest and most impressive of its kind, was built on the 16th century fortified walls of Riga Old Town.